codatio/codat-docs/docs/expenses/sync-process/uploading-receipts.md

 When creating an expense transaction, your SMB customer may want to save a copy of the associated receipt in their accounting platform.

-Use the [Upload attachment](/sync-for-expenses-api#/operations/upload-expense-attachment) endpoint to attach one or multiple files to the transaction.
+Use the [Upload attachment](/sync-for-expenses-api#/operations/upload-expense-attachment) endpoint to attach one or multiple files to the transaction using its `transactionId`.
 The endpoint accepts attachments as multipart form data and pushes them synchronously.

 ```http
 POST https://api.codat.io/companies/{companyId}/sync/expenses/syncs/{syncId}/transactions/{transactionId}/attachments